Table of Contents

 - Strategies and solutions should be easy to set up and integrate into existing cloud resources.
 Solutions and strategies should be flexible enough to fit into currently provisioned resources without sacrificing performance or security.
 That includes any future resources to be added later.

 - Applications can be updated across all cloud assets.
 While the cloud provider maintains the hardware, organizations are responsible for updating any software they install.
-Some organizations choose to work with a managed service provider (MSP) to keep up with updates and patches.
+Some organizations work with a managed service provider (MSP) to stay current with updates and patches.

 - Scalability is critical for growing organizations.
 If a CSPM solution is customized for a few resources and can’t scale across all infrastructure, it can lead to IT chaos and lost assets.
-Cloud providers segment resources by geography, so solutions must also scale across the globe.
+Cloud providers segment resources by geography, so solutions must also scale globally.

 - Understand that cloud security must support resources on the internet and differs from local on-premises support.
 On a local network, internal resources are generally cut off from the public internet.
-With cloud resources, they are inherently available to the public internet unless configured otherwise.
-Cloud resources must constantly be monitored for configuration issue.
+Cloud resources are inherently available to the public internet unless configured otherwise and require constant monitoring for configuration issues.

 Configurations are the responsibility of corporate administrators.
 Administrators must understand that proper configuration is not the cloud provider’s responsibility.
 An MSP can help properly configure all cloud resources, including monitoring applications, to help administrators detect issues.

 CSPM is integral to Proofpoint’s Cloud App Security Broker (CASB) solutions.
 This comprehensive cloud security solution helps organizations protect their data and users across cloud applications.
 Proofpoint’s CASB solution provides visibility, control, and threat protection for cloud-based applications, ensuring that organizations can safely use cloud services while maintaining compliance and security standards.
 Key features include: